woojae/woojae.github.io/content/posts/proxy-vm.md

 Another thing I was not able to do was watch PBS in Korea.
 I’ve had an abnormal love of PBS since Jr. High.
 I used to record episodes of Frontline, Nova, and American Masters on VHS tapes.
 I even donated money to PBS.
 But in Korea I can’t watch Nova or Frontline.

 Since I’m a “devops” engineer I used my Devops wizardry to watch Frontline.
-The simpler solution would be to purchase a VPN service like (Nord, or Express), but that’s $10 dollars a month, to watch a single episode of Frontline, or buy a starbucks gift card.
+The simpler solution would be to purchase a VPN service like (Nord, or Express), but that’s $10 dollars a month.
+That seems like alot of money to watch a single episode of Frontline, or buy a starbucks gift card.
 Instead I could temporarily spin up a proxy server on AWS and the cost to watch an episode of Nova will be less than 10 cents.

 Here's the terraform code to spin up a proxy server on AWS.
+This will output a public IP address that you can use to access the proxy server.
+After running this terraform, configure [Firefox](https://support.mozilla.org/en-US/kb/connection-settings-firefox) to use the proxy server.

+Use the public IP address and port 8080 to access the proxy server.

 ```